 This area has a focus on addressing both theoretical and applied issues through evidence-based research and multidisciplinary collaboration.
-Key research strengths relate to the topics of Perception, Cognition and Neuroscience, Forensic Psychology and Quality of Life.
+Key research strengths relate to the topics of Perception, Cognition and Neuroscience, Forensic Psychology and Quality of Life, including the Developmental Cognitive Neuroscience (DCN) Research Laboratory.
 To find out more please contact Professor Jane Ireland.

 Work in this area is undertaken within two centres.
 The Centre for Applied Sport and Exercise Sciences (CASES) integrates research on sport and exercise related to physiology, biomechanics, technology, nutrition, psychology and wellness.
 The Allied Health Research Unit aims to increase an understanding of allied health practice and improve the quality of life of patients treated by allied health professionals.
 It pursues this aim by developing new techniques in the assessment of musculoskeletal and neurological conditions.
 For more information please contact Professor Jim Richards.